 If you are the victim of medical malpractice the first step is to consult with an experienced attorney.
 You likely have questions and concerns and wonder whether your case qualifies for compensation.
 Your lawyer will review the details of your case to determine your options.
 In order to file a case, you must be able to prove that negligence occurred and that you suffered an injury as a result.
 The law limits the time to file a claim in medical malpractice cases.
 Generally, you must file within two years of the incident or when you learned of the problem.

 You may be owed money for medical costs, pain and suffering and other damages that resulted from the injury.
-If you or a loved one suffered an injury due to medical malpractice, contact The Bader Law Firm for a consultation today.
+If you or a loved one suffered an injury due to medical malpractice, contact Bader Scott Injury Lawyers for a consultation today.

 Seth Bader is an Auto Accident and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.